kevald1963/milestone-3-recipe-application/README.md

 ### Existing Features

+**Note: All pages display sponsored image links for baking ingredients, equipment, starting kits, etc.**

 - Common navigation bar:
   - Provides links to other pages within site.
 On narrow screens, links are collapsed into a 'hamburger' menu.

-Note: All pages display sponsored image links for baking ingredients, equipment, starting kits, etc.

 - Home page (index.html):
   - Explains purpose of site.